Mark Henry: Professional wrestling career

-World Wrestling Federation/Entertainment/WWE
+World Wrestling Federation / World Wrestling Entertainment / WWE (1996–2021)

 Early career (1996–1997)

 At the age of 24, Henry made his first appearance on World Wrestling Federation (WWF) programming on the March 11, 1996 episode of Monday Night Raw, where he press slammed Jerry Lawler, who was ridiculing Henry while interviewing him in the ring.
 After Henry competed in the 1996 Summer Olympics, the WWF signed him to a ten-year contract.
 Trained by professional wrestler Leo Burke, his first feud in the WWF was with Lawler.
-At the pay-per-view event, SummerSlam in August 1996, Henry came to the aid of Jake Roberts who was suffering indignity at the hands of Lawler.
-His debut wrestling match was at In Your House: Mind Games on September 22, 1996, where he defeated Lawler.
-The feud continued on the live circuit during subsequent weeks.
+At the pay-per-view event, SummerSlam on August 18, Henry came to the aid of Jake Roberts who was suffering indignity at the hands of Lawler.
+Henry's debut wrestling match was against Lawler in a house show at the Baltimore Arena on September 21.
+Henry defeated Lawler in a rematch at In Your House 10: Mind Games on September 22.
+The feud continued at house shows during subsequent weeks.
 On the November 4 episode of Raw, Henry served as a cornerman for Barry Windham in a match against Goldust.
-He was set to team with Windham, Marc Mero and Rocky Maivia to take on the team of Lawler, Goldust, Hunter Hearst Helmsley and Crush at Survivor Series, but was replaced by Jake Roberts when he was forced to withdraw from the event due to injury.
-On the November 17 episode of Superstars, Henry defeated Hunter Hearst Helmsley, Crush and Goldust in a tug of war contest.
-HHenry also worked a couple of shows for United States Wrestling Association.
-Henry's career was then stalled as, over the next year, he took time off to heal injuries and engage in further training.
+He was set to team with Windham, Marc Mero and Rocky Maivia to take on the team of Lawler, Goldust, Hunter Hearst Helmsley and Crush at Survivor Series on November 17, but was replaced by Jake Roberts when he was forced to withdraw from the event due to injury.
+On the November 17 episode of WWF Superstars of Wrestling, Henry defeated Hunter Hearst Helmsley, Crush, and Goldust in a tug of war contest.
+Henry also worked on several shows for United States Wrestling Association.
+Henry's career was then stalled as he took time off over the next year to heal injuries and engage in further training.

 In November 1997, he returned to the ring, making his televised return the following month.
-By the end of the year, he was a regular fixture on WWF programming, defeating The Brooklyn Brawler on the December 15 episode of Raw, and beating The Sultan on the December 27 episode of Shotgun.
+By the end of the year, he was a regular fixture on WWF programming, defeating the Brooklyn Brawler on the December 15 episode of Raw, and beating The Sultan on the December 27 episode of WWF Shotgun Saturday Night.

-Nation of Domination and Sexual Chocolate (1998–2000)
+Nation of Domination (1998)

-Henry joined the faction with Farooq, The Rock, Kama Mustafa, and D'Lo Brown on January 12, 1998.
-After The Rock usurped Farooq's position as leader, Henry switched loyalties to The Rock.
-He also competed at WrestleMania XIV in a tag team Battle Royal with Brown as his partner, but they did not win.
-After short feuds against Ken Shamrock and Vader, Henry participated in his faction's enmity against D-Generation X, which included a romantic storyline with DX member Chyna.
-When The Nation disbanded, he engaged in a short feud with The Rock, defeating him at Judgment Day: In Your House with help from Brown, and then forming a permanent team with Brown, gaining Ivory as a manager.
+Henry joined the Nation of Domination faction with Faarooq, The Rock, Kama Mustafa, and D'Lo Brown on January 12, 1998.
+After The Rock usurped Faarooq's position as leader, Henry switched loyalties to The Rock.
+He also competed at WrestleMania XIV on March 29 in a tag team Battle Royal with Brown as his partner, but they did not win.
+After short feuds against Ken Shamrock and Vader, Henry participated in his faction's enmity against D-Generation X (DX), which included a romantic storyline with DX member Chyna.